spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-keycloak.md

   :::tip

   You can deploy a Kubernetes cluster in a public cloud with load balancer resources using Palette.
-You can also deploy to an on-premises or edge environment and use the MetalLB pack to expose a load balancer service.
+You can also deploy to an on-prem or edge environment and use the MetalLB pack to expose a load balancer service.
 Check out the [Deploy a Cluster](../../clusters/public-cloud/deploy-k8s-cluster.md) guide for more information.

   :::